Neotys-Labs/helm-neoload-web/README.md

   mongodbPassword: YOUR_MONGODB_PASSWORD
 ```

-Obviously, if you set `usePassword` to `true` you must replace `YOUR_MONGODB_USER` and `YOUR_MONGODB_PASSWORD` placeholders.
+If `usePassword` is set to `true`, you must replace the `YOUR_MONGODB_USER` and `YOUR_MONGODB_PASSWORD` placeholders accordingly.

 #### NeoLoad Web secret key

-The NeoLoad Web secret key is used to encrypt and store the passwords that are stored by NeoLoad Web.
+The NeoLoad Web secret key is used to encrypt and decrypt the passwords that are stored by NeoLoad Web.
 It must be 8 characters minimum.
 If not set, NeoLoad Web will not start.